haoxinzhou/haoxinzhou.github.io/_pages/research.md

   <img src="/assets/img/sensing.png" width="30%">
 </p>

-Superconducting qubits and resonators provide quantum-limited sensitivity to charge, flux, and mechanical motion, making them powerful probes of macroscopic quantum behavior in correlated and topological materials.
-We use circuit QED (cQED) techniques to study:
+Superconducting qubits and resonators provide quantum-limited sensitivity to charge, flux, and mechanical motion, making them powerful and low-energy probes of macroscopic quantum behavior in correlated and topological materials.
+We use circuit quantum electrodynamics techniques to study:

 - order-parameter fluctuations near quantum phase transitions
 - collective excitations such as plasmons, magnons, and amplitude modes
-- microscopic mechanisms behind unconventional superconductivity

-By coupling qubits to material excitations in the GHz regime, we reveal dynamical processes invisible to transport or optical probes, helping uncover how collective coherence emerges from interacting electrons.
+By coupling qubits to material excitations in the GHz regime, we reveal dynamical processes invisible to transport or optical probes, uncovering how collective coherence emerges from interacting electrons.

 ---